- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

-There is no place more magical to celebrate the holiday season than in the beautiful state of Vermont.
-From beautiful bed and breakfasts with winter sleigh rides to hitting the slopes with the whole family, there is so much fun to be had!
+Is there anything more magical than Christmas in Vermont?
+From beautiful bed and breakfasts with winter sleigh rides to hitting the slopes with the whole family, there is so much Christmas fun to be had!

-With the winter season coming up fast, there’s no better time to start planning how you’ll spend your holiday season.
-Vermont should be on your list of possibilities.
+With Christmas coming up fast, there’s no better time to start planning how you’ll spend your holiday season.
+A Vermont Christmas should definitely be on your radar.
 Use this guide to plan your holiday escape: a cozy Christmas in Vermont!

 Tips for Visiting Vermont in December

 If you’re a first-time visitor to Vermont during winter, then you’ll want to come prepared.
 Here are some tips to prepare you if you’re heading to Vermont for the holidays or for any time in December and throughout the winter.